Epistimio/orion/docs/src/user/benchmark.rst

 local benchmark could ask for total difference extra requirements.
 With ``pip install orion[hpobench]``, you will be able to run local benchmark ``benchmarks.ml.tabular_benchmark``.
 If you want to run other benchmarks in local, refer HPOBench `Run a Benchmark Locally`_.
 To run containerized benchmarks, you will need to install `singularity`_.
+You can choose to run local or containerized benchmarks by providing different `hpo_benchmark_class` parameter for :doc:`/code/benchmark/task/hpobench`.

 Learn how to get start using benchmark in Orion with this `sample notebook`_.